vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-10-my-ultimate-ingestion-process-for-histocical-data-at-scale-with-kusto.md

 In this article, I want to be more prescriptif and share an approach that works well for me.

 Is that the ultimate process?
-Of course not.
-It's clickbait.
-It's a process that worked great for me in a given context though and it should make all this architecture discussion from the previous article more concrete.
+Of course not, that is clickbait.
+As we discussed at length in the previous article, different scenario will call for different choices.
+But it's a process that worked great for me in a given context though and it should make all this architecture discussion from the previous article more concrete.

+It also contains a lot of personnal choices.
+For instance, I find using external table more intuitive than ingesting blobs directly.
+Logic App, one of my favorite Azure services, also make an appearance.

 The scenario I was working with: